 Applicants will be informed via email with reasonable notice in advance of any examination process which will require their attendance.
 The following dates are tentative and subject to change based on the needs of the Agency:

-For those candidates participating in the first administration of the examination, your application will be reviewed by 03/20/13 to ensure that you meet the minimum qualifications as stated above.
-For those candidates in the second administration, your applications will be reviewed by 04/04/13.
-If you fail to meet the minimum qualifications, you will be notified via email.
 If you do meet the minimum qualifications, you will be notified via email.
 You must fill out the application and supplemental application completely.
 Not filling out any part of either application will disqualify you from the examination.
-Resumes in place of applications will not be accepted.
+Resumes submitted in place of complete applications will not be accepted.